MarkTension/portfolio_react_spruce/src/markdowns/23_blogs-i-like.md

 - Optimistic underground https://optimisticunderground.com/ .
 Discovered soo much new cool music via this blog.
 Has had a huge impact on my own music productions.
 [David James](https://x.com/funkentechno?lang=en), the creator of it is also cool to follow on X for album recommendations.
 His end of the year lists are also incredible.
 I just don't have enough time to actively dig into all the new music being released, so it's great to have a curator like him.
 - Delayed. https://www.delayed.nyc/ .
 Amazing music recommendations in the area of experimental, ambient, and techno music.
 Also a nice selection of soundcloud mixes to listen to, especially the 'Sundays are for'.

+### other
+- Paul Graham's blog. https://paulgraham.com/index.html .
+Extremely well writen posts/essays on various topics.
+I like his old startup war stories.
+But also how he thinks about programming (in LISP), writing, ethics, entrepeneurship, how to work hard, etc..
+I once downloaded everything to my remarkable tablet and don't regret it.